katerinarousi/Collife-Repo/README.md

 The app is compatible with the latest version of Java 19.
 In order to run the program from the jar file run *java -jar Collife.jar*

-To run the program from the source code, first please download the file *CollifeFinal* on your computer.
-Then include the .png file *collife_logo.png* on the file.
+To run the program from the source code, first please download the file *src* on your computer.
+Then include the .png file *collife_logo.png* on the same path as the file.
 Also, include the .db database file *cc_db.db* on the file (same path with the file src).
 Then, run the program via the main class *MainFinal*.

 ## Contents of repository